iotaledger/wallet.rs/documentation/docs/libraries/nodejs/exchange_guide.md

 * `account.sync()` - sync the account information with the tangle.

 ### 3. Generate a User Address to Deposit Funds

-`Wallet.rs` is a stateful library which means it caches all relevant information in storage to provide performance benefits while dealing with, potentially, many accounts/addresses.
+`Wallet.rs` is a stateful library.
+This means it caches all relevant information in storage to provide performance benefits while dealing with, potentially, many accounts and addresses.
 <CodeBlock className="language-javascript">
   {generate_address}
 </CodeBlock>

 Every account can have multiple addresses.
-Addresses are represented by an `index` which is incremented (by 1) every time a new address is created.
-The addresses are accessible via `account.listAddress()`:
+Addresses are represented by an `index` which is incremented by one every time a new address is created.
+You can access the addresses using the `account.listAddress()` method:

 ```javascript
     const addresses = account.listAddresses()

     console.log('Need a refill?
 Send it to this address:', addresses[0])
 ```

-You can fill the address with Tokens with the [Faucet](https://faucet.testnet.shimmer.network/) to test it.
+You can use the [Faucet](https://faucet.testnet.shimmer.network/) to add test tokens and test your account.

-Addresses are of two types, `internal` and `public` (external):
+There are two types of addresses, `internal` and `public` (external).
+This approach is known as a *BIP32 Hierarchical Deterministic wallet (HD Wallet)*.

-* Each set of addresses are independent from each other and has an independent `index` id.
+* Each set of addresses is independent of each other and has an independent `index` id.
 * Addresses that are created by `account.generateAddress()` are indicated as `internal=false` (public).
 * Internal addresses (`internal=true`) are called `change` addresses and are used to send the excess funds to them.
-* The approach is also known as a *BIP32 Hierarchical Deterministic wallet (HD Wallet)*.

 ### 4. Check the Account Balance

-Get the available account balance across all addresses of the given account:
+You can get the available account balance across all addresses of the given account using the following example:

 <CodeBlock className="language-javascript">
   {check_balance}